andyfengc/andyfengc.github.io/_drafts/ReactJS tutorial - (2) react native.md

 1. So far everything is done.
 Next, how restore the environment
 	1. android studio > activate the emulator again
-	2. run `react-native init start` again
+	2. run `react-native run-android` again

 ## Create the first entry component ##
 1. open the project folder use atom or vs code